The European Young Researchers Award in a nutshell

 - A list of publications, posters for exhibitions, conferences, performances (including concerts for students in performing arts and musicology, etc.) (upload under supporting documents)

-- In addition, candidates must supply the names of two scientists and emails in support of the nomination; each of them should be asked to write and send directly to: email@example.com their support letter of no more than two pages A4 commenting on the quality of the candidate in the context of the criteria listed above.
+- In addition, candidates must supply the names of two scientists and emails in support of the nomination; each of them should be asked to write and send directly to email@example.com by the deadline January 30 their support letter of no more than two pages A4 commenting on the quality of the candidate in the context of the criteria listed above.
 These two letters should be from individuals well qualified in the field, at least one of whom not associated with the research itself.

 Applications which do not meet eligibility criteria or do not respect the application procedure, in particular, the length of documents will NOT BE ACCEPTED.